Help us protect Louisiana's children. Call 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week.

 The first step in helping abused or neglected children is learning to recognize the signs of child abuse and neglect.
 The presence of a single sign does not prove child abuse is occurring in a family; however, when these signs appear repeatedly or in combination you should take a closer look at the situation and consider the possibility of child abuse.

-If you do suspect a child is being harmed, reporting your suspicions may protect the child and get help for the family.
+If you do suspect a child is being abused or neglected, reporting your suspicions may protect the child and get help for the family.
 Call the DCFS Child Protection hotline at 1-855-4LA-KIDS (1-855-452-5437) toll-free 24 hours a day, 365 days a year.
 More information on the signs and symptoms of child abuse/neglect.

 Mandated